Azure/azure-cli-extensions/src/quantum/README.rst

       subscription you want to use.
 You can do this with the command `az account set -s <Your subscription ID>`.

-2. Install the Quantum extension for the Azure CLI
+2. Install the Quantum extension for the Azure CLI.

    .. code-block::

       az extension add --name quantum

-3. You can see all the Azure Quantum workspaces in your subscription with the `az quantum workspace list` command:
+3. You can see all the Azure Quantum workspaces in your subscription with the `az quantum workspace list` command.
+   At this time, you need to create and set up your workspaces using the Azure Portal, please refer to the documentation for Azure Quantum for details on this and how to choose providers.

    .. code-block::

       az quantum workspace list

 4. You can use `quantum workspace set` to select a default workspace you want to use to list and submit jobs.
    Note that you also need to specify the resource group.
+If you set a default workspace by providing a resource group, workspace name and location, you don't need to include those parameters in commands #5 to #8 below.
+   Anternatively, you can include them in each call.

    .. code-block::

-      az quantum workspace set -g MyResourceGroup -w MyWorkspace -o table
+      az quantum workspace set -g MyResourceGroup -w MyWorkspace -l MyLocation -o table

       Location     Name                               ResourceGroup
       -----------  ---------------------------------  --------------------------------
       westus       ws-yyyyyy                          rg-yyyyyyyyy

+.. note:
+   Commands below assume that a default workspace has been set.
+If you prefer to specify it for each call, include the following parameters with commands below:
+   `-g MyResourceGroup -w MyWorkspace -l MyLocation`

 5. You can check the current default workspace with command `az quantum workspace show`.